deprodas/Covid19Antibody-Project/README.md

 Patients were enrolled in the study after obtaining a written consent.
 After examining the medical history, the patients were enrolled at the time of sample collection.

 **Research Ethics Approval:** <br/>
 The protocols were approved by the institutional ethics committee at Central Police Hospital, Dhaka, and complied with the *International Conference on Harmonisation Guideline for Good Clinical Practice* and the *Declaration of Helsinki*.
 All patients provided written informed consent according to local guidelines.
-Reference number- CPHERC/R/02/2021.